kelseychristensen/Day-88-To-Do-List/README.md

 ### Continued development

 I would love to work with the Due Date piece so that when the date has past, the text is red.
 And also having it be a date field in the form.
 I had a lot of trouble dealing with the datatypes as they get passed around the server.
+I'd also like to have the items display in order of due date.

 ```python
 @app.route("/complete/<int:item_id>")